ipaleka/algodjango/media/blog-post.md

     return render(request, "mainapp/index.html", context)
 ```

-So, we fetch all the account objects from the database (we'll get to that code related to the database in a minute) and we pass them in the form of a Python dictionary as the context of the index page template (another code yet to be created) rendered by Django framework.
+So, we fetch all the account objects from the database (we'll get to that code related to the database in a minute) and we pass them in the form of a Python dictionary as the context of the index page template rendered by Django framework (another code yet to be created).

 ---
 **Note**